-The aim of these recommendations is to reduce the amount of allergen in the air and environment, including on surfaces, soft and hard furnishings and the floor.
-As emphasised above, the surest way to reduce the amount of allergen in the home environment is to keep pets (safely and comfortably) outside the house at all times.
+The aim of these recommendations are to reduce the amount of allergen in the air and environment, including on surfaces, soft and hard furnishings and the floor.

-- Damp dust as often as possible to help keep pet dander (as well as dust mites and other allergens) to a minimum - Get someone other than the person with animal allergy to clean carpets using a vacuum (it must be one with a HEPA (high efficiency particulate air) filter and wash hard floor surfaces with hot, soapy water - Wash soft furnishings like duvet covers, curtains, cushions, soft toys on a hot wash cycle - Super-heated steam cleaning has the potential to disrupt allergens so that they no longer cause symptoms - Clean animal cages outside and replace any bedding or litter that has urine on it.
+- Damp dust as often as possible to help keep pet dander (as well as dust mites and other allergens) to a minimum - Clean carpets using a vacuum (but it must be one with a HEPA (high efficiency particulate air) filter (4) and wash hard floor surfaces with hot, soapy water - Wash soft furnishings like duvet covers, curtains, cushions, soft toys on a hot wash cycle - Super- heated steam cleaning has the potential to disrupt allergens so that they no longer cause symptoms - Clean animal cages outside and replace any bedding or litter that has urine on it.